 There are two types of Diabetes Mellitus: Type 1 Diabetes Mellitus (T1DM) and Type 2 Diabetes Mellitus (T2DM).
-Both of these conditions are treated in the Blank Children’s Endocrinology Clinic.
+Both of these conditions are treated at Blank Children's Endocrinology.

 Type 1 Diabetes Mellitus (T1DM) is a chronic condition that requires lifelong treatment.
 It is caused by the pancreas not being able to produce insulin.
 There is nothing that can be done to prevent it.
 Insulin is a hormone in the body that decreases the blood sugar and allow the body to use the sugar as energy.
 If the body does not have enough insulin, sugar begins to increase and can become very high in the blood.
 If untreated, excess sugar can cause damage to the body.
 Children with T1DM require daily insulin dosing to help the body use the sugar as a source of energy.